Bankstown railway station

-Bankstown railway station is located on the Bankstown line, serving the Sydney suburb of Bankstown.
-It is served by Sydney Trains T3 Bankstown line services.
+Bankstown railway station is a heritage-listed railway station on the Bankstown railway line in the Sydney suburb of Bankstown.
+It is currently the southern terminus of T6 Lidcombe & Bankstown services, and will in future be the southwestern terminus of M1 Metro North West & Bankstown services.

 History

 Bankstown station opened on 14 April 1909, when the Bankstown line was extended from Belmore.
 It served as the terminus of the line until it was extended to Regents Park on the Main South line in 1928.
 Opposite platform 2 lies a parcel platform that was used by Electric Parcels Vans until 1966.

+The station was upgraded in 1998 and received a lift to the platform and canopies.

 In December 2013, planning approval was granted for an upgrade project including the installation of new stairs, ramps, canopies and ticket barriers.
 Work commenced in July 2014 and completed in 2015.

-Sydney Metro City & Southwest
+Sydney Metro City and Southwest

-Transport for NSW is currently extending the Sydney Metro to Bankstown, with a delayed opening date of 2025.
+Transport for NSW is currently extending the Sydney Metro to Bankstown, with a very delayed opening date of March-April 2026.
 Before the extension opens, the line between Bankstown and Sydenham will close, so that the nine intermediate stations can be converted for driverless Metro operation.
-Sydney Trains will continue to run services between Bankstown station and the Main Southern railway line to the west.
+Sydney Trains continues to run services between Bankstown station and the Main Southern railway line to the west.

 As part of the project, Bankstown station will be upgraded to have an additional at-grade station entrance at the eastern end of the existing platforms, which will align with The Appian Way and Restwell Street.
 The new entrance will also provide access to Sydney Metro platforms, which will be built east of the new entrance over the road connection between North and South Terraces.
-The existing station entrance will be retained and the existing platforms is proposed to be retained and extended westwards.
-The former parcels office, as well as a crossover at the eastern end of the station, will be removed for construction.
+The existing station entrance has be retained and the existing platforms is proposed to be retained and extended westwards.
+The former parcels office, as well as a crossover at the eastern end of the station, have been removed for construction.

-Platforms & services
+Platforms and services

-Traditionally, services operated in a loop from the city via Sydenham to Bankstown, then on to Lidcombe, returning to the city via Strathfield and the Main Suburban line and vice versa.
-In more recent years alternate trains on the line were extended to Liverpool station and trains to Lidcombe no longer return via Strathfield.
-In the past, there were also limited services to Blacktown via a loop connection to the Main Western line near Lidcombe.
+Prior to the closure of the Bankstown line, services operated in a loop from the city via Sydenham to Bankstown, then on to Lidcombe, returning to the city via Strathfield and the Main Suburban line and vice versa.
+Alternate trains on the line were extended to Liverpool station and trains to Lidcombe no longer return via Strathfield.
+Further back, there were also limited services to Blacktown via a loop connection to the Main Western line near Lidcombe.

-Currently services operate to Lidcombe and Liverpool on an alternate basis.
+Services operated to Lidcombe and Liverpool on an alternate basis until 30 September 2024.
 To the west of the station, lies a headshunt to allow trains to terminate.
-This facility is only used by a few trains each night and during trackwork, as at other times, there are no trains scheduled to terminate at Bankstown.
+This facility was only used by a few trains each night and during trackwork, as no trains were scheduled to terminate at Bankstown at other times.
+Since 19 October 2024, services consist of 4-car trains running a shuttle service known as the T6 Lidcombe & Bankstown Line to Lidcombe only, with 8-car services to commence in the future.

 Transport links

-Punchbowl Bus Company operates six routes via Bankstown station:
+Transit Systems operates ten bus routes via Bankstown station: